johnsonm325/registration-assistant/README.md

 ## Running locally
 1. Install dependencies with `npm install`
-2. Run development server with `npm run start:proxy:beta`
+2. Run development server with `npm run start:proxy`
-3. Local version of the app will be available at https://stage.foo.redhat.com:1337/preview/insights/registration
+3. Local version of the app will be available at https://stage.foo.redhat.com:1337/insights/registration

 If you encounter any problems try to consult the [Troubleshooting page](https://docs.engineering.redhat.com/pages/viewpage.action?spaceKey=RHIF&title=Troubleshooting).